linusshops/prophet/README.md

 `prophet validate`: Confirm that all modules in prophet.json are testable.

+`prophet show`: Display all modules in prophet.json, and their available tests.

 `prophet init`: Initialize any modules in prophet.json that do not have the expected test structure.

 `prophet analyze`: Search your vendor directory for testable modules, and attempt to create a prophet.json